Glean important information from your data

-For a brief overview of the topics we deal with in the data evaluation area, see the article below.
+Here, we’ll give you a brief overview of the topics that we tackle in the data evaluation area.

 Data evaluation essentials

 The IoT and Industry 4.0 – everyone’s talking about networking, about linking “things” and devices that talk to each other, exchange information, and even negotiate contracts with each other.
 Does data evaluation play a role at all here?
-Well of course – the evaluation of data is what breathes life into the Internet of Things.
-Without data evaluation, the IoT and Industry 4.0 remain lifeless and ineffective.
+The answer: The evaluation of data is what breathes life into the Internet of Things.

-Let’s indulge in a comparison: Between the IoT/Industry 4.0 and our (yes, the human) body.
+We’d like to make a comparison: Let’s compare the IoT and Industry 4.0 with our body (yes, the actual human body).
 Without a doubt, you’re aware of these things:

 - You use your head to conjure up complex thoughts, draw conclusions, and make transfers to other parts of your body.